dimkanividimka/ChemdoorDB/README.md

 # ChemdoorDB

-Contains T-SQL commands to set up database structure and import its data from enclosed CSV-files.
+This repository contains T-SQL commands for MySQL to set up database structure and import its data from enclosed CSV files.